What is a Bond?

 Now you understand the basics: what a bond is, bond terms, the relationship between price and yield, and the two main risks of owning bonds.

-Don’t let the past 30 years be your guide regarding bond risks and returns.
-The period from 1980 to 2012 have seen yields fall from record highs to record lows.
-That means today’s prices are at record highs and offer record low yields.
+Don’t let the past 30+ years be your guide regarding bond risks and total returns.
+The period from 1980 to 2013 saw yields fall from record highs to record lows.
+That means current prices are near record highs and offer near record low yields.
 There is no rule that you must have bonds in your portfolio.
-Seriously consider the risk before purchasing bonds at current yields!
+In 2014 you should seriously consider the risk before purchasing bonds at current yields.
+Remember, as bond yields rise, bond prices fall!